uzmahamid01/MachineLearning421/README.md

   - code/               # Code Implementation
   - HW2.pdf/            # Assignment pdf includes questions that are asked
   - HW2_Report.pdf/     # Report of What was done in the Homework assignment
+ - HW3/                  # Focussed on MultiLayer Perceptron - ReLU
+  - data/               # MNIST - Digits Data
+  - code/               # Code Implementation
+  - HW3.pdf/            # Assignment pdf includes questions that are asked
+  - HW3_Report.pdf/     # Report of What was done in the Homework assignment
 - README.md             # This file